bcornec/nuage-ospdirector-wiki/OSP-Director-10-Integration.md

 # Deployment steps

 ## Modify overcloud-full.qcow2 to include Nuage components
-The customer will receive all the RPMs and the script to patch the overcloud-full image with the RPMs.
+The RPMs are available through normal Nuage download process.
+The script to patch the overcloud-full image with the RPMs is linked above in the "Modification of overcloud-full image" section along with the details.
 The user needs to create a local repo that is accessible from the machine that the script will run on and add all the RPMs to that repo.
 The machine also needs lib-guestfs-tools installed.
 The script syntax is: `source nuage_overcloud_full_patch.sh --RhelUserName=<value>  --RhelPassword='<value>' --RepoName=Nuage --RepoBaseUrl=http://IP/reponame --RhelPool=<value> --ImageName='<value>' --Version=10`
 This script takes in following input parameters:
   RhelUserName: User name for the RHEL subscription